fl3a/jekyll_deployment/README.md

 on a Linux🐧 webserver e.g. [uberspace](https://uberspace.de/en)🚀.

 What it does: a local `git push` triggers the *post-receive git hook* on the target system which serves our generated html.
+The script executes the following steps:

+1. Assign *pushed branch* to a variable, if called via *post-receive*
+2. Read the configuration file from repository into a temporary file an source it
+3. Assign *build branch* from configuration to *pushed branch* variable if script was called directly
-1. Check configured branch and pushed branch (exit or continue)
+4. Check if *pushed branch* and *build branch* (from configuration) matches (exit or continue)
-2. Generate a temporary directory
+5. Generate a temporary directory
-3. Clone the bare repo into this directory
+6. Clone the bare repo into this directory
-4. Install the dependencies specified in your *Gemfile*
+7. Install the dependencies specified in your *Gemfile* via `bundle install`
-5. Generate HTML from Jekyll via `jekyll build` to our *document root*
+8. Generate HTML from Jekyll via `jekyll build` to our *document root*
-6. Delete temporary directory from 2.
+9. Delete temporary file from step 2 and directory from step 5
-7. Execute an optional task, `$post_exec` that can be configured
+10. Execute an optional task, `$post_exec` that can be configured

 The script can be used in 2 ways:
 1. as *post-receive-hook*